selwynpolit/d9book/book/drush.md

 Copy all files from `sites/default/files` (or wherever your default files location is) and copy only new or updated files, use the following.
 Show progress so you can tell if the process hangs.
 Note.
 You will need a recent version of rsync to see the progress bar.

-Copy all files from the remote site's `sites/default/files` directory to the local directory `./crap`:
+Copy all files from the remote site's `sites/default/files` directory to the local directory `./crap` and show progress:
 ```bash
 drush rsync @wecc.dev:%files ./crap -- --info=progress2 --update
 ```